 Transcript Proofreading: Theory and Practice Overview

-You can join the forum to get answers to your questions.
-There is also a Facebook group which is full of useful discussions and interesting information.
-Though the forum is categorized and archived making it easy to search for answers, the Facebook group is more active with constant dialog.
-There is a quiz midway and an exam at the end which you have to pass in order to complete the course and add it to your résumé.
-There is an additional exam you can take in order to get a certificate.
+There is a Facebook group where you can post questions.
+It is full of useful discussions and interesting information, and it is an active group with constant dialog.
+There are multiple quizzes and exams you must pass in order to successfully complete the course and an additional exam you can take in order to get a certificate.

 The full course generally takes two to four months to complete depending on how much time you put into it.
-You have lifetime access to the course, the forum, and the Facebook group.
+You have lifetime access to the course and the Facebook group.

 Though the transcripts are court transcripts, previous legal knowledge is not a prerequisite.
 You’ll learn as you go along.

-Here is the Course Syllabus and Objectives if you would like more details of the course content.
+Here is the Court Transcript Proofreading Course Syllabus and Objectives if you would like more details of the course content.

 Who is Transcript Proofreading: Theory and Practice for?